 For a shocking number of others, though, the argument is that losing, say, 2-3% of the population is a small price to pay for prosperity.
 This is especially true, they argue – and here’s the real kick in the pants – when you consider that those in the most danger, those most likely to die in droves, are just useless old people.
 Look:

 Here’s what I hear when I read that: Only the weak will perish!
 As they should!
 As indeed they must for the good of the Fatherland!
 Besides, they should be willing, and more than that, perfectly happy, to sacrifice themselves for the greater good!

 I talked about this knucklehead yesterday:

 Just as a refresher, here’s what he said:

 Then there’s this knucklehead:

-You might have expected such talk to provoke all right-thinking people everywhere, even the professional hairdos on Fox News, to recoil in horror.
+You might have expected such talk to provoke all right-thinking people everywhere, even the couch pundits and professional hairdos on Fox News, to recoil in horror.
 But no, there was the marble-mouthed Brit Hume on Tucker Carlson’s show last night, spewing the same shit!

 (Apropos of nothing, is it just me, or is Brit looking more like the grille of 1955 Ford truck with every passing year?